ng-girls/todo-list-tutorial/workshop-todo-list/adding-a-checkbox.md

 ```
 {% endcode %}

-In order for the checkbox-input to reflect the completed-status, we need to add property-binding for it's checked-status like this:
+In order for the checkbox-input to reflect the completed-status, we need to add property-binding for its checked-status like this:

 {% code title="src/app/todo-item/todo-item.component.ts" %}
 ```markup